-Ms. Hanover is a fourth year graduate student in the Clinical Psychology program with a minor in Health Psychology.
+Ms. Hanover Harris is a sixth year graduate student in the Clinical Psychology program with a minor in Health Psychology.
 She is interested in exploring how chronic and acute stress impact physical and psychological health.
 Her current research focuses on the adaptive utility of coping through emotional approach for individuals adjusting to cancer and other serious stressors.

 Sunny Bai, M.A., M.P.H.

-Ms. Bai is a fourth year clinical psychology student interested in the links between the family environment, regulation, and child mental health.
+Ms. Bai is a sixth year clinical psychology student interested in the links between the family environment, regulation, and child mental health.
 In particular, her research focuses on how physiological and emotional regulation processes mediate the associations between parenting behaviors and child psychopathology and risk for substance use.

 Kate Kuhlman, Ph.D.

 Dr. Kuhlman is interested in understanding the impact of childhood experiences, such as childhood abuse and early life stress, on physical and mental health across the lifespan.
 Specifically, she is interested in the neuroendocrine and immunological mechanisms that explain how early adversity during important phases of development increase risk for poor mental and physical health.

 Dr. Marroquín is an NIMH postdoctoral fellow in health psychology.
 His research examines interpersonal influences on emotion regulation and cognitive processing in healthy functioning and mood disorders, and in particular, the mechanisms in intimate relationships that promote or hinder adaptive emotion regulation.
 He received his Ph.D. in clinical psychology at Yale University, and completed his clinical internship at Northwestern University Feinberg School of Medicine, where he focused on serious mental illness and community mental health.

 Alyssa Cheadle, MTS.